HarbyElectro/CAE_GAN_Vectorization/README.md

 ---

 # Repository Structure

 The following structure is recommended to make the repository more professional, reproducible, and easier for researchers to extend.

-This structure keeps your current scripts while adding folders for datasets, experiment outputs, documentation, configurations, examples, notebooks, and tests.

 ```bash
 CAE_GAN_Vectorization/